 In InDesign, Assets for InDesign creates a connection between the file in Assets Server that is placed on the layout and the original file in Assets Server.
 Missing links are automatically restored.
 When a file has been updated in Assets Server, the placed file will be updated with that latest version.

-Scenario 2: The layout is saved outside of Assets Server while one or more placed files are stored in Elvis
+Scenario 2: The layout is saved outside of Assets Server while one or more placed files are stored in Assets Server

 In this scenario the layout is opened in the normal way.